Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-auth-endpoints.md

         // Assign the Customer role by default await userManager.AddToRoleAsync(user, "Customer");

-        // Create a UserProfile for the new user dbContext.UserProfiles.Add(new UserProfile
+        // Create a UserProfile for the new user using AutoMapper var userProfile = mapper.Map<UserProfile>(registration);
-        {
-            FirstName = registration.FirstName,
-            LastName = registration.LastName,
-            Address = registration.Address,
-            IdentityUserId = user.Id
+        userProfile.IdentityUserId = user.Id;
-        });
+        dbContext.UserProfiles.Add(userProfile);
         await dbContext.SaveChangesAsync();

         // Log the user in